inet-framework/inet/showcases/wireless/fragmentation/doc/index.rst

 Goals
 -----

-Fragmentation is a way of improving 802.11 performance in the presence of interference, noise, or in a network with large distances.
-It works by splitting up large frames to a number of shorter framents called fragments, thereby increasing the chance of successful data transfer.

-This showcase demonstrates 802.11 MAC-level fragmentation.
+The process of fragmentation is used to improve the performance of 802.11 networks in situations where there is interference, noise, or long distances between nodes.
+It does this by dividing larger frames into smaller fragments, which increases the probability of successful data transfer.
+This showcase presents an example of how MAC-level fragmentation is used in INET.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/fragmentation <https://github.com/inet-framework/inet/tree/master/showcases/wireless/fragmentation>`__